Germany plays down US threat to invade Greenland

 US attack on Greenland,after US President Donald Trump’s repeated threats to seize the island from NATO ally Denmark.

-Mr Wadephul’s visit comes ahead of talks this week in Washington between Mr Rubio and the top diplomats of Denmark and Greenland, which is an autonomous territory of Denmark.
+It comes ahead of talks this week in Washington between Mr Rubio and the top diplomats of Denmark and Greenland.

-Mr Trump in recent days has vowed that the United States will take Greenland “one way or the other” and said he can do it “the nice way or the more difficult way”.

-Greenland’s government on Jan 12 repeated that it would not accept a US takeover under “any circumstance”.
+Members of US congress also issued a statement on Jan 11 saying a delegation will visit Copenhagen on Jan 16 and Jan 17, en route to the World Economic Forum in Davos, Switzerland.

+Democratic Senator Chris Coons said in the statement that the delegation will meet with business and government leaders to discuss “bolstering Arctic security and promoting stronger trade relations.”

+Republican Senator Thom Tillis added, “I believe it is critical that Congress stands united in supporting our allies and respecting the sovereignty of Denmark and Greenland.”

-On the same day, Greenland and NATO also said that they were working on bolstering the defence of the Arctic territory, a key concern cited by Mr Trump.
+Greenland and NATO said on Jan 11 that they were working on bolstering the defence of the Arctic territory, a key concern cited by Mr Trump.